nicholasadamou/macos-dotfiles/README.md

 After install, the following files will require manual updating:

 - `.bash.local`: Add secret/machine-specific environment settings (if any).
+- `.fish.local`: Add secret/machine-specific environment settings (if any).
 - `.gitconfig`: Uncomment the name, email, and token lines within the `[user]` and `[github]` sections to replace with your own details.